Harshbhagat22/Harshbhagat22/README.md

 Hi, I'm **Harsh Sukhachari Bhagat**, a **third-year IT student** driven by a passion for **software development** and **cloud technologies**.
 Skilled in **MERN Stack**, **real-time apps**, and **innovative web solutions**.

-- 🎯 Tech Skills: MERN Stack, Cloud Solutions
+- 🎯 Tech Skills: MERN Stack, DSA
 - 🧩 Mission: Craft impactful software and keep evolving.

 ---